-You may be asking yourself what you can do for your dog's dry skin in the winter.
+You may be asking yourself what you can do to prevent and treat dryness on your dog this winter.

 How do I treat my dog's itchy, flaky dry skin in the winter?
 Luckily, we have many tips to help you treat your fur babies.

-Let’s look at some of the easiest ways to rejuvenate your dog’s skin and ditch the winter itch.
+Let's look at some of the easiest ways to rejuvenate Fido's skin and ditch the winter itch.
+Treating dry skin is often challenging.
+You'll have to try different methods during cold weather.

 Dog Dry Skin in Winter

 Dog skin is very similar to human skin.
 Because of this, it can be difficult to keep moisturized in winter.
-This is largely due to the fact that winter brings a more arid, cold, and dry wind – which can lead to chapping on the skin underneath the immune system of your furry friend’s coat daily.
+This is largely because winter brings a more arid, cold, and dry wind – which can lead to chapping on the skin underneath the immune system of your furry friend's coat daily.

 This can be made worse if they already struggle with food diet limitations or allergens or if they spend an excessive amount of time outside.

-Dry skin in the winter can affect dogs of all sizes.
-While dry skin isn’t inherently life-threatening, it can make your pup very uncomfortable - and lead to itching, inflammation, and even infection.
+Dry skin on dogs in the winter can affect of all sizes.
+While dry skin isn't inherently life-threatening, it can make your pup very uncomfortable - and lead to itching, inflammation, and even infection.

 Other Causes of Dry Skin in Dogs

-While the drastic change in the weather and frigid temperature drops are usually the culprits of your dog’s dry skin when we reach the winter months, there are other causes that can make your dog’s skin dry, itchy, or flaky.
+While the drastic change in the weather and frigid temperature drops are usually the culprits of your dog's dry skin when we reach the winter months, there are other causes that can make your doggo's hide dry, itchy, or flaky.

 If you’re noticing your dog is suffering from pretty severe symptoms, there might be an underlying cause.

-There are many conditions or issues other than the weather that can mean your dog has dry, itchy skin in the winter.
-These include dog food allergies, parasites, and serious medical disorders such as Cushing's disease or hypothyroidism.
+There are many conditions or issues other than the weather that can mean your dog has dry, itchy, or flakiness in the winter.
+These include dog food allergies, parasites, canine scabies and serious medical disorders such as Cushing's disease or hypothyroidism.

 Allergies

 Flea saliva can cause allergic reactions in some dogs.
 Dogs' can get allergies just like humans.
 Dog allergies can include seasonal allergies and food allergies, as well as environmental allergies.
-These allergies can often lead to dry skin and other symptoms.
+These allergies can often lead to dry patches on dogs and other symptoms.

-Flea bite allergies are one of the most common skin conditions in American dogs.
-Keep your dog and house free from fleas, and talk to your veterinarian to discuss possible treatment options.
+Flea bite allergies are one of the most common causes of dry skin on dogs.
+Keep your dog and house free from fleas, and talk to your family veterinarian to discuss possible treatment options.

 Parasites